 It’s time to take mac and cheese to the next level! 😉This Baked Gouda Mac and Cheese with Roasted Veggies is a bit more decadent than your typical baked mac and cheese—and it’s sure to be a favorite among your dinner guests!

-It features nutty caramel flavor thanks to some creamy, rich gouda cheese and is filled with healthy veggies like bell peppers, mushrooms, broccolini, and more.
+This delicious recipe features nutty caramel flavor thanks to some creamy, rich gouda cheese which creates a velvety sauce and then filled with healthy veggies like bell peppers, mushrooms, broccolini, and more.

-Make this exquisite mac and cheese recipe for your next fancy holiday affair.
-You could also make it for a casual evening to try something new.
+Make this exquisite homemade macaroni and cheese recipe for your next fancy holiday affair.
+You could also make this easy gouda mac for a casual evening to try something new.
 Either way, no one will be disappointed!

-Or if you're looking for another mac, try this Butternut Squash Mac and Cheese with Trader Joe's Crackers, this Lighter Mac and Cheese or this Chicken Ranch Mac and Cheese!
+Or if you’re looking for another mac, try this Butternut Squash Mac and Cheese with Trader Joe’s Crackers, this Lighter Mac and Cheese, these Mac and Cheese Muffins, or this Chicken Ranch Mac and Cheese (a family favorite in my house)!
 Or switch it up a bit with this Tortellini Carbonara which is so cheesy, salty, and delicious, too.

 Recipe Ingredients

 - Pasta: I used Banza chickpea pasta.
 However, you can use what you like.
-I suggest shells or elbows so the cheese sauce can leak into the crevices.
+I suggest shells or elbow macaroni pasta so the cheese sauce can leak into the crevices.

 - Vegetables: In this recipe, we’ll be using white onion, red bell pepper, a small jalapeno, mushrooms, and broccolini.
 However, if there is a vegetable you don’t like here, substitute with one that you do!